Global Hotkey for Voice Input

 Terminal emulators.
 Works in Terminal, iTerm2, Windows Terminal, and Konsole.
 Useful for dictating commit messages, writing documentation inline, or composing long commands.

 Desktop applications.
-Microsoft Word, LibreOffice, Notes, TextEdit, Notion desktop - anywhere you can type, the hotkey works.
+Notes, TextEdit, Notion desktop - anywhere you can type with standard text-field behavior, the hotkey works.

 Platform Setup